I'm sort of partial to this white twin headboard bench. It's been very popular on social media.

 I thought that this bench was totally different than any other I’ve made, but then I noticed it’s similar to the small bench that Homeright gave away at Haven.
 You can see I have my picket fence coat rack hanging above it.

-I think this bench will be great for a mud room or even as an end of the bed bench.
-I really love the addition of the lower shelves.
-I don’t know why it took me so many years to add those.
+I think this white twin headboard bench will be great for a mud room or even as an end of the bed bench.
+The addition of the lower shelves really makes this white twin headboard bench stand out.
+I don't know why it took me so many years to add those.

 And of course it would work great for the entryway of any home.
-It will be making it’s way to Glendale next month.
+I always love the look of the dark wood with the white headboard.